The Bankrate promise

 Here are two key criteria for selecting your fund:

 - Expense ratio: To determine whether a fund is inexpensive, you’ll want to look at its expense ratio.
-That’s the cost that the fund manager will charge you over the course of the year to manage the fund.
+That’s the cost that the fund manager will charge you over the course of the year to manage the fund as a percentage of your investment in the fund.

 - Sales load: If you’re investing in mutual funds, you’ll also want to see if the fund manager charges you a sales load, which is a fancy name for a sales commission.
 You’ll want to avoid this kind of expense entirely, particularly when buying an index fund.
 ETFs don’t charge a sales load.

 S&P 500 index funds have some of the lowest expense ratios on the market.
 Index investing is already less expensive than almost any other kind of investing, even if you don’t select the cheapest fund.
 Many S&P 500 index funds charge less than 0.10 percent annually.
 In other words, at that rate you’ll pay only $10 annually for every $10,000 you have invested in the fund.

 Some funds are even less expensive than that.
 Here are five of the best S&P 500 index funds, including one that’s completely free, as well as some other top index funds.

 In investing, paying more doesn’t always translate into better returns.
 In fact, the relationship between fees and returns is often reversed.
 Since these funds are largely the same, your choice is not a “make or break” decision – you can expect to get the performance of the index, whatever that is, minus the expense ratio or any fees you’re paying.
 So costs are an important consideration here.